 - BTEC Extended Diploma grade MMM, BTEC Diploma grade DM

-You could continue with education and progress onto the BA (Hons) Criminology and Criminal Justice degree.
+You may want to continue with education and progress onto the BA (Hons) Criminology and Criminal Justice degree, building your confidence to explore a range of employment prospects.

 Previous graduates from Wolverhampton have gone on to work in a variety of criminal justice agencies including the police service and the National Probation Service.
 Others are employed in related fields such as trading standards, HM Revenue and Customs, UK Border Agency and social work.